 The identity and access management (IAM) function is more than just an IT function; it is the modern perimeter of security, establishing security at the identity level.
 With increased enterprise adoption of cloud technologies and remote work realities, traditional perimeter firewalls have become less relevant.
 IAM plays a fundamental role in the modern security posture, verifying every identity before granting access to any resource.

 IAM is a critical piece of security, considering modern cybersecurity requirements, including cloud environments, increased insider threats, hybrid consumption of organizations, and distributed business models, have completely eroded the static network perimeter.
-IAM is the “new perimeter”; the trust and authorization for each access transaction are tied to a trusted identity, not location or device.
+IAM has become the new security perimeter, where every access decision is tied to identity verification rather than network location.

 IAM systems adopt Zero Trust principles, such as "never trust, always verify" and least privileged access.
 Every user, regardless of the industry they are from, is required to verify their identity and authorized status, regardless of where they connect from or which device they are using.